Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Results

 \section{Results}

-In analyzing the results of the retreivals, we focus on three topics: whether we can infer the correct level of complexity, whether we can retrieve the correct input parameters and thus reduce biases, and the impact of accounting for the heterogeneity on the uncertainty budget.
-We present each of these topics in turn in the following section.
+In analyzing the results of the retrievals, we focus on \R{four} topics: whether we can infer the correct level of complexity, whether we can retrieve the correct \R{photospheric parameters, whether we can then calculate the proper correction and thus reduce biases on the transmission spectrum}, and the impact of accounting for the heterogeneity on the uncertainty budget.
+We present each of these topics in turn in the following.